syncfusion-content/uwp-docs/uwp/SfDataGrid/Columns.md

 ![Freezing Columns ](Columns_images/Columns_img6.png)

+### Limitations

+1. SfDataGrid is supported only for freezing as number of columns in left and number of columns in right and it cannot be frozen with specific column.

 ## Stacked Headers

 SfDataGrid supports additional unbound header rows known as `stacked header rows` that span across the DataGrid columns using [StackedHeaderRows](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.StackedHeaderRows.html).
 You can group one or more columns under each stacked header.